-The site of Sounion was inhabited since prehistoric times.
-From the 8th century BC however, the cult of Poseidon and Athena started to develop but the sanctuaries were destroyed in 480 BC by Persian troops during Xerxes I’s invasion of Greece.
+The site of Sounion has been inhabited since prehistoric times.
+From the 8th century BC, however, the cult of Poseidon and Athena started to develop, but the sanctuaries were destroyed in 480 BC by Persian troops during Xerxes I’s invasion of Greece.
 In the mid-5th century BC, by order of Pericles, the Temple of Poseidon was rebuilt, the ruins of which now dominate the cape’s summit with its 16 standing columns partly restored.

 In a maritime country like Greece, the god of the sea was bound to occupy a high position in the divine hierarchy.
-His implacable wrath, manifested in the form of storms, was greatly feared by all mariners.
-In an age without mechanical power, storms very frequently resulted in shipwrecks and drownings.
-The sanctuary of Poseidon, therefore, was a venue where mariners, and also entire cities or states, could propitiate Poseidon, by making animal sacrifice, or leaving gifts.
+All mariners greatly feared his implacable wrath, manifested in the form of storms.
+In an age without mechanical power, storms frequently resulted in shipwrecks and drownings.
+Therefore, the sanctuary of Poseidon was a venue where mariners, and entire cities or states, could propitiate Poseidon by making animal sacrifices or leaving gifts.

-The sacred precinct (temenos) of Poseidon was entered through a monumental gateway of poros and marble, to the north of the temple, the propylaea.
+Poseidon’s sacred precinct (temenos) was entered through a monumental gateway of poros and marble to the north of the temple, the propylaea.
 Beyond, along the north side of the temenos, runs a stoa, some 40 m. long by 9 m. wide, divided into two aisles by an internal colonnade of six columns.
 A second smaller stoa occupied the west side of the precinct.
 The stoas served as accommodation for visitors to the sanctuary.

 The temple of Poseidon is a Doric peripteral temple with six columns on the narrow sides and thirteen on the long ones, made of locally quarried white marble.
-At the centre of the temple colonnade would have been the hall of worship (naos), a windowless rectangular room, similar to the partly intact hall at the Temple of Hephaistos in Athens (which is considered to be the work by the same architect).
+At the centre of the temple, the colonnade would have been the hall of worship (naos), a windowless rectangular room similar to the partly intact hall at the Temple of Hephaistos in Athens (considered to be the work of the same architect).
 It would have housed a colossal bronze statue of Poseidon.

 A sculptured frieze originally lined the four sides of the area in front of the pronaos.
 It depicted the Battle of the Centaurs, the Battle of the Gods and Giants, and the deeds of Theseus.
 However, like on the temple of Hephaistos in Athens, there was no frieze decoration on the metopes.
 The relief friezes have suffered considerably from climatic conditions and exposure to the elements.
 The best preserved are exhibited in the Archaeological Museum of Laurion.

 Archaeological excavation of the site in 1906 uncovered numerous artefacts and inscriptions.
-Fragments of 17 early archaic kouroi were found in a deep pit east of the Temple of Poseidon.
+The 17 early archaic kouroi fragments were found in a deep pit east of the Temple of Poseidon.
 The statues were probably damaged by the Persians at the time they destroyed the earlier temple.
 Since they were sacred dedications, they could not be entirely discarded, and thus they were deposited in the pit to make way for newer, undamaged dedications.
-The best preserved of these statues is a 7th century BC marble kouros statue known as the Sounion Kouros now on exhibit in the Athens National Archaeological Museum.
+The best preserved of these statues is a 7th-century BC marble kouros statue known as the Sounion Kouros, now on exhibit in the Athens National Archaeological Museum.

 “Place me on Sunium’s marbled steep,